Development assistance in the Pacific

 Climate related disasters are the number one cause for displacement within countries.
 Millions of people globally are forced to leave their homes each year.
 Seven of the ten countries facing the highest risk of internal displacement from extreme weather events are located in our Pacific region.
 The accelerated frequency and severity of disasters due to climate change have disrupted economic and social progress as well as development gains across the region.
 Despite the high exposures to natural hazards most people in the Pacific do not have any form of insurance protection.

 The Pacific Insurance and Climate Adaptation Programme (PICAP) aims to improve the financial preparedness and resilience of Pacific people towards climate change and natural hazards.
 PICAP will develop sustainable interventions and build on the successes achieved under the Pacific Financial Inclusion Programme (2008-2021).
 The primary focus will be on market-based climate risk insurance and other disaster risk financial instruments targeted at the most vulnerable segments in our region.
 Countries covered under the multi-year programme include Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.

 PICAP is jointly implemented by UN Development Programme (UNDP), UN Capital Development Fund (UNCDF) and UN University Institute for Environment and Human Security (UNU-EHS).
 Financial support is received from the Governments of Australia, Fiji, India, Luxembourg and New Zealand.

 Up to $19 million, 2020-2025

-As a trade and development agreement, PACER Plus provides a platform to help keep markets open, develop common protocols and guidelines to facilitate trade.
-Following entry into force, PACER Plus also offers a regional framework for additional trade related assistance, which will help support the region's economic recovery.
+As a trade and development agreement, PACER Plus provides a platform to help keep markets open, and to develop common protocols and guidelines to facilitate trade.
+PACER Plus also offers a regional framework for additional trade related assistance, which will help support the region's economic recovery.

 Pacific Trade Invest Australia